 The rebirth of an Old World crop

-Sainfoin’s recent rebirth is a result of two things.
-First, the consumption of sainfoin by ruminants decreases the amount of methane they release to the atmosphere.
-Second, sainfoin is a prolific nectar- and pollen-producing plant that can be used as bee forage as well as animal forage.
+Sainfoin’s recent rebirth results from two things.
+First, the consumption of sainfoin by ruminants decreases the amount of methane they release into the atmosphere.
+Second, sainfoin is a prolific nectar- and pollen-producing plant that provides both bee and animal forage.

 Many legumes are excellent honey producers.
 You need only to think of clover, sweet clover, alfalfa, acacia, black locust, and kudzu to realize the value of legumes to beekeepers.
-But the undervalued sainfoin beats them all when it comes to nectar production.
+But the undervalued sainfoin beats them all for nectar production.

 Unfortunately, sainfoin is picky about both soil and water.
 According to the USDA, the plant requires well-drained alkaline soils with a pH of 6.8 to 8.0.
 It also needs at least 14 inches of rain per year.
 Its long taproot makes it drought tolerant, but because it is susceptible to root rot, it does not thrive in damp or overly-irrigated soil.
-It does well in calcium-based soils but has a low tolerance for salt.
+It does well in calcium-based soils but has a low salt tolerance.

-With proper soil, the plants tend to resist most pests but do not compete well with weeds, so clean seedbeds are important.
-Agronomists also recommend that the planting be inoculated with a sainfoin-specific Rhizobium.
+With proper soil, the plants resist most pests but do not compete well with weeds, so make sure you have a clean seedbed.
+Agronomists also recommend you innoculate your planting with a sainfoin-specific Rhizobium.
 Once established, a crop can last decades if well managed.
-However, it is considered expensive to grow because seed is costly and the crop should not be grazed for the first two years after establishment.
+However, it is expensive to grow because seed is costly and the crop should not be grazed for the first two years after establishment.

-The flavor of sainfoin honey is often reported as lightly fruity and not overly sweet.
-The downside of sainfoin as a honey crop is that it tends to crystallize within two or three months of harvest.
+Honey lovers describe the flavor of sainfoin as lightly fruity and not overly sweet.
+The downside of sainfoin as a honey crop is that it crystallizes within two or three months of harvest.
 Some beekeepers recommend selling it immediately or using it for creamed honey, depending on your local market.